HEEDS helps to organize two sets of webinars on endocrine disrupting chemicals (EDCs). Recordings are available:

 This March 26 webinar will be presented with simultaneous English/Spanish interpretation.
 It will discuss the 9th edition of the Compendium of Scientific, Medical, and Media Findings Demonstrating Risks and Harms of Fracking and Associated Gas and Oil Infrastructure, published in 2023 by Concerned Health Professionals of New York and Physicians for Social Responsibility.
 The webinar is hosted by the Collaborative on Health and Environment (CHE).

-- Plastics: a health and environmental emergencyby EHN Curators on February 11, 2025 at 12:46 pm
+- WATCH: Plastics: a health and environmental emergencyby EHN Curators on February 11, 2025 at 12:46 pm

 We toss aside 5.7 million toothpaste tubes, 570,000 cell phones, and 2.3 million pairs of sneakers every hour around the globe.
 And that’s just the tip of the iceberg.
 Plastics production is unsustainable, unhealthy and growing exponentially.
 Podcaster Nate Hagens brings experts Dr. Leo Trasande, Linda Birnbaum and Christina Dixon together to discuss the impact to our health and environment.
 Watch: The Great Simplification video